 Previously I commented in my coaching log entry about the volume of communication that took place during training.
 The university women I coached at the time had finally reached the level of understanding and intensity where they talked nearly constantly during game play.
 It wasn’t all of them all the time, of course.
 It was a massive change, however, from when I first got over there.

 I joked with the team after training that people must have heard them throughout the sports center we trained in.
 From my perspective, that was awesome!

 You see, for me a loud team in training is a focused team playing at a high level of intensity.
 One of the things I immediately picked up on when I got involved with volleyball in England was how quiet it was on the court much of the time.
 I remember watching a men’s match my first season and hearing nothing but the sound of the ball on either side of the net.
 And it definitely wasn’t because they all were perfectly in sync.
 It blew my mind!

-Top level teams are probably the most likely to need responsibility-based communication during play, right?
-Have you noticed they tend to be the ones with the highest volume during play?
+Top level teams are probably the least likely to need responsibility-based communication during play, right?
+But, have you noticed they tend to be the ones with the highest volume during play?

 So how loud is your gym?

 6 Steps to Better Practices - Free Guide